 |A4||297 x 210 millimeters||2,480 x 3,508|

-I used the letter pixels (2550 x 330 pixels) to create the free cheat sheet in the resource library.
+I used the letter pixels (2550 x 330 pixels) to create this free downloadable cheat sheet.

 Most common paper sizes